-Universal Training and Coaching.
-In the TCM, all teachers complete a Pyramid Model workshop training, focusing on practices associated with building positive relationships (with children, family, and staff), creating supportive and engaging environments, teaching behavior expectations, and teacher specific social emotional skills (including friendship, emotional literacy, and social problem solving).
+Universal training and coaching.
+In the TCM, all teachers complete a Pyramid Model workshop training, focusing on practices associated with building positive relationships (with children, family, and staff), creating supportive and engaging environments, teaching behavior expectations, and imparting teacher-specific socio-emotional skills (including friendship, emotional literacy, and social problem-solving).
 Each teacher receives a twice monthly newsletter to support Pyramid Model implementation, including links to social stories and classroom visuals.
-See Supplemental File 1 for a full description of materials and coaching topics.
+See online Supplemental File 1 for a full description of materials and coaching topics.

-Tier 1: Self-Guided Coaching.
+Tier 1: Self-guided coaching.
 In addition to universal supports, teachers develop an individual action plan related to Pyramid Model implementation.
 Practice checklists are used for self-observation and reflection.
 Coaches facilitate with monthly email check-ins and reminders.

-Tier 2: Small-Group Coaching.
-Groups of 3-5 teachers participate in 60 min meetings twice a month.
-To open each meeting, which can occur via teleconferencing or in-person, a facilitator provides a 20 min presentation around a specific Pyramid practice (e.g. teaching behavior expectations), with guided learning activities and discussion.
-Then teachers spend 20 min discussing and developing an individual action plan to apply during the two weeks between meetings.
+Tier 2: Small group coaching.
+Groups of three to five teachers participate in 60-min meetings twice a month.
+To open each meeting, which can occur through teleconferencing or in person, a facilitator provides a 20-min presentation around a specific Pyramid practice (e.g., teaching behavior expectations), with guided learning activities and discussion.
+Then teachers spend 20 min discussing and developing an individual action plan to apply during the 2 weeks between meetings.
 A teacher is identified to share a video, photo, or anecdote with specific progress and challenges with implementation at the next meeting.
 The facilitator guides a feedback discussion related to the practice and its effects on children.

-Tier 3: Individual Coaching.
-Tier 3 coaching follows the individual PBC model used by Hemmeter et al. (2018) and includes: (1) planning goals and action steps, (2) engaging in focused observation, and (3) reflecting on and sharing feedback about teaching practices.
+Tier 3: Individual coaching.
+Tier 3 coaching follows the individual PBC model used by Hemmeter et al. (2016) and includes (a) planning goals and action steps, (b) engaging in focused observation, and (c) reflecting on and sharing feedback about teaching practices.
 To begin individual coaching, the coach and teacher collaboratively create an action plan to guide each coaching session.
 The focus of each action plan is driven by information from classroom observations and teacher priorities and reflections.
 Every week, the coach engages in focused observations to gather information related to the identified goals and teaching practices.
-Within 24 hours of the focused observation, coach and teacher meet individually to discuss the observation and implementation of action plan steps.
-If all action plan steps are complete and the goal met, the teacher and coach generate a new goal and action plan.
-Within 24 hours, the coach sends the teacher an email summarizing the meeting, including descriptive feedback and next steps, as well as relevant resources to support implementation.
+Within 24 hr of the focused observation, coach and teacher meet individually to discuss the observation and implementation of action plan steps.
+If all action plan steps are complete and